Why You Should Switch To Natural Condoms

 What are HANX condoms made from?

 Back when we first had the idea for HANX, we knew before we even started traipsing around latex factories that we needed to find a manufacturer who shared our vision for sensitive condoms.
 Easier said than done, we found, as the condom industry really hadn't changed that much over the years.
-We wanted to strip out all the unnecessary nasties that we knew, from Dr Sarah's time working in NHS sexual health, were causing vaginal soreness and irritation during and post-sex.
+When we created HANX, our Co-Founder Dr. Sarah Welsh (yep, an actual gynaecology doctor) kept seeing patients with irritation and soreness after sex in her NHS clinics.
+The culprit?
+All those harsh chemicals in standard condoms.

 We know our plant-based friends are used to scanning ingredients list on skincare, sauces and clothing labels - but not everyone even thinks to check if their condoms are vegan.
 Historically, condoms were usually made from lamb intestine and while this is increasingly less common (and popular), there are still some brands out there who manufacture condoms made from lambskin.
 For those looking for condoms without animal by-products, keep your eye out for an ingredient called casein on ingredients lists.
 It's a protein derived from animals and is used to make condoms smooth.

-We reckon the only animal in the bedroom should be you, so we manufacture our condoms without any casein, and instead use a plant extract for a smooth finish.
+We reckon the only animal in the bedroom should be you, so we manufacture HANX condoms without any casein, and instead use a plant extract for a smooth finish.

 Can you find natural condoms without spermicide?